prometheus/alertmanager/README.md

 ### Configuration

 `amtool` allows a configuration file to specify some options for convenience.
-The default configuration file paths are `$HOME/.config/amtool/config.yml` or `/etc/amtool/config.yml`
+The default configuration file paths are `$HOME/.config/amtool/config.yml` or `/etc/amtool/config.yml` and `C:\Program Files\amtool`.

 An example configuration file might look like the following: